Suriname entry requirements for Mozambique passport holders

 Hotel booking or invitation letter

-Carry a printed hotel reservation or an invitation letter from your host in Suriname.
-Immigration may ask for it if you look like you're staying with friends or family.Recommended
+Carry a hotel reservation or a letter of invitation from your host in Suriname.
+Immigration may ask for it at entry, especially if you're staying more than a few days.
+A simple booking confirmation printout works.Recommended

 Proof of funds